-FOOD PROCESSOR – ADD garlic + sunflower seeds, blitz 10 sec or until mix resembles breadcrumb.
+FOOD PROCESSOR – add garlic + sunflower seeds, and blitz for 10 seconds until the mix resembles breadcrumb.

-ADD HERBS roughly chopped, ¼ cup olive oil, salt, process 30 sec then scrape down the sides
+ADD HERBS roughly chopped, ¼ cup olive oil + salt, process for 30 sec, then scrape down the sides.

-PROCESS Add a dash more oil to achieve a rough blended texture.
+PROCESS adding a dash of more oil to achieve a rough blended texture.
 Pesto is not a smooth puree unless you like it that way.

-SERVE as a dip with veggie sticks, crackers, chips.
-STIR through pasta.
-USE in salad dressings,
+SERVE as a dip with veggie sticks, crackers, and chips.
+Stir through pasta.
+Use in salad dressings,

-STORE in a narrow top mason jar in the fridge = reduce surface are & oxidization = top going brown.
+STORE in a narrow top mason jar in the fridge = reduce surface area & oxidization = top going brown.

-SEEDS & NUTS substitute or add a combo of sunflower seeds, pumpkin pepita seeds, hemp seeds Nuts traditionally pinenuts or cashews work well.
+SWAP SEEDS use a combo of sunflower seeds, pumpkin pepita seeds, hemp seeds.
+Use nuts traditionally pinenuts, cashews, almonds and walnuts work well.